Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 For example, a server application

-using one or more "RTPSink" modules.
+using one or more "RTPSink" objects.

-These "RTPSink" modules receive data from
+Each "RTPSink" object will receive data from

 effect, transmit RTP packets.